secretstartups/handbook/content/handbook/engineering/development/ops/verify/runner/_index.md

 ### On issues

 Issues worked on by the Runner group a group label of `~group::runner`.
-Issues that contribute to the verify stage of the devops toolchain have the `~devops::verify` label.
+Issues that contribute to the verify stage of the DevOps toolchain have the `~devops::verify` label.

 ### Get our attention